 Please check rates and details directly with the companies in question if you need more recent info.

 This small cave is named after nearby Pancake Rocks, which are a famous tourist destination.
-This rocks are called Punakaiki by the native Maori.
+These rocks are called Punakaiki by the native Maori.
 They are spectacular rocks formed by the waves in a thin bedded limestone.
 The thin layers of limestone, about two or three centimeters thick and more or less horizontal give the rocks a look like a stack of pancakes, hence the name.

 This nearby cave is a karst cave, located in the same limestone.
 The limestone is karstified and there are numerous caves in this area.

 This small cave is signposted by the Paparoa National Park.
-A wooden stair leads up onto the two metre high wall at the cave entrance.
+A wooden stair leads up onto the two-metre-high wall at the cave entrance.
 The cave itself is considered to be very easy to explore.
 However, a reliable light source, appropriate shoes and common sense are essential.